-(d) Pursuant to California Penal Code §647, and 647.1, the judge may impose a fine of not more than $70 for the purpose of forcing the Defendant to obtain education about Auto-Immune Deficiency Syndrome (AIDS)
+- Pursuant to California Penal Code §647, and 647.1, the judge may impose a fine of not more than $70 for the purpose of forcing the Defendant to obtain education about Auto-Immune Deficiency Syndrome (AIDS).

 In addition to all other penalties imposed on a Defendant who sought to engage in, or did engage in, sexual acts with a prostitute under the age of 18 in violation of §647(b) must be fined up to, but not exceeding, twenty-five thousand ($25,000) dollars.
 Witkin California Criminal Law, Fourth Edition Sex Offenses and Crimes Against Decency.

-What Are the Legal Defenses My OCCA Attorney can Make if I am Charged With Prostitution or Solicitation?
+What Are The Legal Defenses My Defense Attorney Can Make If I Am Charged With Prostitution Or Solicitation?